aburra16/waiting-for-satoshi/script.md

 what it felt like to hold zeroes in our hands.

                          MAXIMILIAN
 In any event, Tell Cassandra to hold fast.
 Relief is en route, on horseback, perhaps, or via peer-to-peer teleportation.

                          GIOVANNI
             (laughs despite himself)
 Peer-to-peer teleportation.
 Excellent.
+            (pulls phone out of his pocket and glances at it) Speaking of Cassandra, she just texted me.
+Probably forgot that today was our annual meeting and thinks I'm drunk at a pub somewhere.
             (beat)
-But what if he never comes?
+But what if Satoshi never comes?
 What if the bench swallows us and our children inherit only splinters?

                          GIOVANNI